nordiskafolken/scanned/README.md

 Note: the BOOK var in the script much be changed for each new book.

 You can also just pass all the files to the automator-shell-script.sh if you run it in your terminal.

+# OCRing the JPEGs

+Install tesseract; `brew install tesseract --with-all-languages`.
+Then run ocr.sh with a .jpg passed in.
+Outputs a .txt with the same name as the jpg, with "dirty" appended.
+(As the file needs to be reviewed by a human and fix problems!)